huirad/rpi_obd2/README.md

 # rpi_obd2
-Access some OBD2 data with an ELM327 compatible adapter
+Minimalistic access to OBD2 data with an ELM327 compatible adapter